 13a.
 A game will be called off 45 minutes after the official start time if the opposing or home team has not arrived to the agreed venue.

 13c.
-In the event a member clubs changes their normal home venue then they must notify the away club and the league secretary no later than 10:00pm the evening before the day of the match.
-Failure to comply with this rule will result in the offending clubs being deducted all points including those awarded due to weather effected games.
+In the event of a club changing the venue of their game from their normal home ground the club shall notify the away club and the league secretary no later than 10:00pm of the evening before the day of the match.
+Failure to comply with this rule will result in the offending club being deducted all points including those awarded in games affected by the weather.

 14. Late Starts.
 Umpires must report late starts.
-Any club responsible for a late start will be fined £1.00 per minutes for the first 10 minutes and 50 pence for every minute up to the next 35 minutes.
+Any club responsible for a late start will be fined £1.00 per minute for the first 10 minutes and 50 pence every minute thereafter for the next 35 minutes.

 14a.
-No club may cancel a match on account of weather conditions or the state of the ground and no game shall be abandoned before the authorized time for commencement of the match unless it involves a lot of traveling and that the two teams agree to cancel the game.
+No club shall cancel a match on account of weather conditions or the state of the ground and no game shall be abandoned before the authorized time for commencement of the match unless it involves a lot of traveling and that the teams agree to cancel the game.

 14d.
-Both teams must inform the League Secretary in writing to confirm a broken engagement within seven days of the match not taking place.
-The team responsible for a broken engagement shall write to the League Secretary explaining the reason for the broken engagement.
+Both teams must inform the League Secretary in writing to confirm an unfulfilled fixture within seven days of the match not taking place.
+The team responsible for the unfulfilled fixture shall write to the league secretary explaining the reason for the fixture not taking place.
 The team responsible will be fined £150.00 and will also compensate reasonable cost for ground hire and umpires fees.

 15. Overs.
-Each innings shall not exceed 45 6‑ball overs.
-Late start due to weather or any other reasons the umpires will need to apply rule 14b.
-In the absence of official umpires both Captains will need to decide on number of overs to be reduced before play starts.
-No bowler can bowl more than nine overs, this shall be reduced accordingly if restricted by a late start due to rain or other reason.
+Each innings shall not exceed 45, 6‑ball overs.
+Late starts due to weather or any other reason will necessitate the umpires applying rule 14b.
+In the absence of official umpires both Captains will need to decide on the number of overs to be reduced before play starts.
+No bowler can bowl more than nine overs.
+This number shall be reduced accordingly by dividing the number of overs agreed by 5.
 45 overs to be bowled within 3 hours ‑ a fine of £5.00 per over if this rule is not complied with.

 15a.
-A new Readers Sovereign cricket ball must be used for each game, any second balls used in any match must also be the league approved Readers cricket balls.
+A new Reader Sovereign cricket ball shall be used for each game.
+Any replacement balls used in a match shall also be Reader Sovereign cricket balls.

 15b.
 For all league matches a ball delivered down the leg side will be deemed as a wide and normal MCC rules will apply.